-In preparation for the Friday, July 21 release of his new retail mixtape, Bitch I'm the Shit 2, Tyga made an appearance on The Breakfast Club on Thursday (July 20) morning.
-Unfortunately, the embattled rapper spent 90 percent of his time in the hot seat fielding questions about past relationships with Blac Chyna and Kylie Jenner.
+In preparation for the Friday, July 21 release of his new retail mixtape, Bitch I'm the Shit 2, Tyga made an appearance on The Breakfast Club on Thursday (July 20).
+Unfortunately, the embattled rapper spent 90 percent of his time in the hot seat fielding questions about past relationships.

 When Tyga wasn’t ducking and dodging questions about false rumors and fake news, he addressed the fallout from his time with Cash Money Records and, holy shit, he might have signed the worst record contract in the history of record contracts.

-“I had to pay to get out [of my deal with Cash Money],” said Tyga.
+“I had to pay to get out [of my deal with Cash Money],” Tyga said.
 “At least 12 to 15 million, they owe me, bro.”

 Setting aside the fact that Cash Money head honcho Birdman is a slimeball of epic proportions—he’s currently embroiled in countless lawsuits with a handful of his former artists—you’re probably wondering why an artist who is owed approximately $12 to 15 million would need to pay his way out of a record contract.

 Since great questions demand great answers, Tyga’s got you covered.

-“I was on the road with Wayne, he’s recording Tha Carter III, so I’m just, in the sauce right now,” said Tyga.
+“I was on the road with Wayne, he’s recording Tha Carter III, so I’m just, in the sauce right now,” Tyga explained.
 “We did ‘Bedrock,’ and then he’s like, ‘Well, you gotta sign, this is going to be the single.’
 I was like, ‘Alright cool.’
 I signed, I didn’t even think about it.
 I didn't think twice.”

 Getting lost in the proverbial sauce was Tyga’s first mistake, and not thinking twice was his second.
 Still, it was the third mistake, aided by Birdman and his sweaty palms, that transformed Tyga into an endangered cub.